Holidays, events and festivities in Malaga

-- The Three Wise Men, January 5.
-In Malaga the Three Wise Men arrive every year around 5 pm at the Port, from where starts the traditional Parade through the streets of downtown.
+- The Three Kings parade, January 5.
+In Malaga the Three Kings arrive every year around 5 pm at the Port, from where starts the traditional Parade through the streets of downtown.
 This parade is the largest in the province with many carriages, marching bands and tons of candy spread across a huge influx of children and families.
 The parade usually ends with a great festival with singers, magicians and other artists in one of the central squares.
 Each year there are available maps with the route and timing and location of the final show.

 - Turning off Christmas lights from Calle Larios and other munipalities.

 - Carnival.
 For about ten days before Ash Wednesday take place events like parades, masquerades and fancy dresses.
 Carnival typically ends in the coastal municipalities with the "Whitebait burial", accompanied by fireworks on the beach.

 - St. Valentine's day in Málaga the 14th February is the perfect excuse for a romantic getaway, there are many hotels and restaurants offering special events and dinners for that day in Malaga city centre.

 St. Valentine contrary to what many believe is a pagan celebration that was adopted later by the church, it was extended to many countries since the 20th Century and is the day where lovers show each other their love.
 You do not need to buy a romantic gift, but what about a romantic dinner or getaway?